Altinn/altinn-studio-docs/content/app/guides/multi-app-solution/instructions/_index.en.md

 ### Technical Prerequisites

 1. Your applications are using version 8 or newer of the Altinn nugets.
-2. Already existing Maskinporten client with the altinn-specific scopes; `altinn:serviceowner/instances.read` and `altinn:serviceowner/instances.write`, owned by the organization.*
+2. The organization possesses an already existing Maskinporten client with the altinn-specific scopes; `altinn:serviceowner/instances.read` and `altinn:serviceowner/instances.write`*
 3. An integration between the application(s) and the clients in Maskinporten.
 This must be done in the application(s) that are going to send requests to another application, which requests needs to be authorized by the application owner.*